WICG/aom/explainer.md

 ## Introduction

-This effort aims to create a JavaScript API to allow developers to modify (and eventually explore) the accessibility tree for an HTML page.
+This effort aims to develop additions to the web platform to allow developers to provide information to assistive technology APIs, and to understand what information browsers provide to those APIs.

 ## Motivating use cases